 Are you interested in a career helping people with speech or hearing disorders?
-A Bachelor of Arts degree in Speech-Language Pathology/ Audiology from the University of North Texas might be for you.
+A Bachelor of Arts degree in Audiology/Speech-Language Pathology from the University of North Texas might be for you.

-An audiologist assesses and treats people with hearing and balance disorders, while a speechlanguage pathologist works with those who have communication disorders.
+An audiologist assesses and treats people with hearing disorders, balance disorders, and tinnitus (ringing of the ears) while a speech language pathologist works with those who have communication disorders.
 Professionals in both areas work with diverse populations in:

 A master's degree is required to be a licensed and certified speech-language pathologist, and a clinical doctorate is required to be a licensed audiologist.

 This is a growing career field because of the rising elderly population, greater emphasis placed on early detection of communication disorders, increasing concern about occupational hearing loss and rapid advances in technology.

 The Department of Audiology and Speech-Language Pathology balances classroom learning with real-world application.
 You'll learn about communication skills through introductory courses in:

 Advanced courses focus on diagnosing and treating specific hearing, speech and language disorders.
 These courses also serve as prerequisites for graduate study.

 Our faculty members are recognized researchers and practitioners as well as members of professional organizations in the field.
 They've published numerous articles in respected journals and conducted research on:

 During your freshman and sophomore years, most of your classes will help fulfill the university's core curriculum and degree pre-requisites.
 Many of your audiology and speech-language pathology courses will be taken during your junior and senior years.

 While enrolled in audiology and speech-language pathology courses, you'll observe clients at the UNT Speech and Hearing Center.
 The center supplies professional evaluation and remediation for articulation, language, voice, fluency disorders, a variety of hearing and communication disorders.